 Developer(s) – Zoink Games

-Released in December on PC, and later for a multitude of different home consoles amidst an ever-growing influx of indie titles throughout the eighth generation of gaming, Stick It To the Man is a classic 2D side scrolling game with puzzle elements, which has been met with overwhelmingly positive critical response, leading many gamers and reviewers to label it the spiritual successor to Tim Schafer’s unsung hidden gem Psychonauts.
-After playing it, I was in the end unsurprised to find how it had garnished so much praise, since it is one of the more creative games of it’s kind I’ve played in recent years.
+Released in December on PC, and later for a multitude of different home consoles amidst an ever-growing influx of indie titles throughout the eighth generation of gaming, Stick It To the Man is a classic 2D side-scrolling game with puzzle elements, which has been met with an overwhelmingly positive critical response, leading many gamers and reviewers to label it the spiritual successor to Tim Schafer’s unsung hidden gem Psychonauts.
+After playing it, I was at the end unsurprised to find how it had garnished so much praise since it is one of the more creative games of its kind I’ve played in recent years.

 Graphics – 8/10

 Incorporating a wonderfully surreal and cartoony feel to it in terms of conceptual design, the in-game world looks unlike anything else I’ve ever seen in a video game before.
 The most remarkable thing about the game is settings, which are insane varied, ranging from trips into the main character’s subconscious to alien spaceships to city streets to inevitably, an insane asylum at one point.
 Even though the levels taking place in the city can seem a little repetitive, they are all kept distinctively fresh in their own individual basic structures, which in turn, add depth to the gameplay.

 Gameplay – 7/10

 On the topic of how the game plays out, it’s creative on a level that very few 2D side scrollers have been throughout the history of gaming; something which is extremely difficult to do in a market that was once saturated with games of the same ilk.
-Whilst it doesn’t have quite the same amount of variety as Psychonauts, it certainly hearkens back to what is arguably one of the most underrated video games of all time, relying on a strong puzzle solving element as well as certain degree of exploration.
+Whilst it doesn’t have quite the same amount of variety as Psychonauts, it certainly hearkens back to what is arguably one of the most underrated video games of all time, relying on a strong puzzle-solving element as well as a certain degree of exploration.